Family and Medical Leave (FMLA)

 - For the first six months of an employee’s own medical leave, the University subsidizes and the employee pays their regular share of the premium for their elected benefits.

 - For the second six months, the University subsidizes and the employee pays their regular share of the premium for their medical insurance.
-The employee continues to pay the full cost of supplemental and dependent life insurance.
+The employee continues to pay the full cost of supplemental and dependent life insurance and other applicable voluntary benefits.
 The employee will be offered COBRA for dental, vision and the Flexible Spending Account (for medical expenses), as applicable.

 - The Internal Revenue Code does not allow participation in the Dependent Care Flexible Spending Account while on medical leave.
 Dependent care expenses incurred during a medical leave are not eligible for reimbursement.
 An employee on an approved medical leave of absence may elect to change or suspend his/her Dependent Care election for the balance of the year.
 This change must be made through the Office of Human Resources.

 Once an employee is in unpaid status, applicable premiums costs are to be paid through automatic withdrawal.
 Employees are asked to sign a Promissory Note form and Authorization for Electronic Withdrawal form to authorize the University to withdraw the premium from the designated account no later than the fifth of the each month.
-If the employee fails to make payment, sign the promissory note or discuss their situation, the University will have no choice but to terminate the benefits.
+Failure to make payment, sign the promissory note or discuss their situation, will result in termination of benefits by the University.

 - For additional resources regarding the Family and Medical Leave Act, please visit the FMLA Resources page.